Amialc/auth0-wcf-rest-sample/Wcf-Sample-Net4/README.md

 Run the sample by doing the following:

 1. Make sure that `web.config` and `index.html` contains your credentials.
 You can find your credentials in the settings section of your Auth0 Client.
+2. Also make sure that `http://localhost:49732/` is registered as `Allowed Callback URLs` in client settings.
-2. Hit F5 to start your WCF service app.
+3. Hit F5 to start your WCF service app.

 Go to `http://localhost:49732/` and you'll see the app running :).